CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

+In general, an $N \times N$ matrix is decomposed according to its $\sqrt{N} \times \sqrt{N}$ block structure, where each block is of size $\sqrt{N} \times \sqrt{N}$.
+With CFLOBDDs, one hopes that many of the blocks are shared among the B-connections (and possibly some blocks are even structurally similar to the block structure itself, represented by the A-connection), so that one ends up with some---hopefully small---number of subproblems $\gamma$, each of size $\sqrt{N} \times \sqrt{N}$.

-This decomposition is different from (i) the natural decomposition of an array represented via a BDD, and (ii) the decomposition used in most divide-and-conquer algorithms on arrays, both of which use an $\frac{n}{2} \times \frac{n}{2}$-decomposition.
-In certain cases, the $\sqrt{n} \times \sqrt{n}$-decomposition constraint forced us to rethink how to perform certain algorithms (e.g., see \sectref{QuantumFourierTransform}).
+The CFLOBDD decomposition discussed above is different from (i) the natural decomposition of a matrix represented via a BDD, and (ii) the decomposition used in most divide-and-conquer algorithms on matrices.
+Both (i) and (ii) use $\frac{n}{2} \times \frac{n}{2}$-decompositions (and thus decompose a matrix of size $16 \times 16$ into $4$ sub-matrices, each of size $8 \times 8$, and decompose a matrix of size $256 \times 256$ into $4$ sub-matrices, each of size $128 \times 128$).